Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Method

-Upon the convergence of the mesh and appearance model, we fix the topology defined by faces $\mathcal{F}$ and proceed to jointly refine the vertices and the associated 3D Gaussians.
-During this phase, Gaussian centers continue to be derived from the face vertices using established barycentric coordinates.
-However, for covariance and color, we adopt a different approach since we can optimize a consistent set of Gaussian attributes during this phase.
-Specifically, we sample the spherical harmonics (SHs) from the appearance model $\mathcal{A}$ and make them a learnable, per-Gaussian variable as in the original 3DGS.
-Moreover, the Gaussian covariance is parameterized into learnable 2D scaling $\hat{\boldsymbol{s}}\in \mathbb R^2$ and a complex number $\boldsymbol{a}i+\boldsymbol{b}$ representing rotation, which are similar to the process in SuGaR \cite{Guedon23_SuGaR}.
-It should be noted that this process is optional, as in many cases, the quality of the learned geometry and appearance without refinement is already satisfactory.
+After the mesh and appearance model converge, we fix the topology (faces $\mathcal{F}$) and initiate a refinement stage to jointly optimize the mesh vertices and associated 3D Gaussians.
+In this phase, Gaussian centers remain barycentrically anchored to their corresponding triangle faces.
+Unlike in the earlier phase, we now treat covariance and color as per-Gaussian learnable parameters.
+Specifically, we initialize the SH coefficients using $\mathcal{A}$ and optimize them directly, similar to the original 3DGS.
+We parameterize the covariance using a 2D scaling vector $\hat{\boldsymbol{s}} \in \mathbb{R}^2$ and a complex rotation $\boldsymbol{a}i + \boldsymbol{b}$, following a scheme similar to SuGaR \cite{Guedon23_SuGaR}.
+This refinement step is optional, as the initial reconstruction often already yields satisfactory geometry and appearance.